shinasnp/todo_app/README.md

 # todo_app
-A simple Django Todo App
+A simple Django Todo App and admin user can search,filter,download bulk entries in csv format
 ## Installation

 Create a project directory